docker/docs/content/manuals/subscription/details.md

 > [!IMPORTANT]
 >
-> As of November 15th, 2024, Docker Build Cloud is only available with the
+> As of December 10, 2024, Docker Build Cloud is only available with the
 > new Docker Pro, Team, and Business plans.
 When your plan renews on or after
-> November 15, 2024, you will see an increase in your included Build Cloud
+> December 10, 2024, you will see an increase in your included Build Cloud
 > minutes each month.
 For more details, see [Announcing Upgraded Docker
 > Plans](https://www.docker.com/blog/november-2024-updated-plans-announcement/).